 Soooo, where are we now?

-Just this week, I was great to finally release sheet music for the other four songs and I really hope people enjoy singing cheap jerseys these major-league along with the others!
+Just this week, I was great to finally release sheet music for the other four songs and I really hope people enjoy singing these along with the others!
 We’ve also just passed 100,000 views on our YouTube channel, which, to me, is a completely insane and exciting (yes, that word again) milestone!

 What does the future hold for the show?

 Honest answer?
 I don’t quite know.
-There is not a stage show in production just yet, but I’ve had some amazing responses offended and encouragement from people in the theatre industry and am full of hope for the future.
-I am considering a few possibilities of what to hockey do next, whilst also working on my next project (more on that soon!).
+There is not a stage show in production just yet, but I’ve had some amazing responses and encouragement from people in the theatre industry and am full of hope for the future.
+I am considering a few possibilities of what to do next, whilst also working on my next project (more on that soon!).
 My dream is still to get the show put on professionally and the support people have shown already has only made me more determined to achieve that – and more confident it can be achieved.
 It might take a little time, but I really do believe we’ll get there.

 Right.
 End of Blog 1.